vfscalfani/rdkit/Docs/Book/Cookbook_v2.rst

 you can also send Cookbook revision and and addition requests to the mailing list:
 <rdkit-discuss@lists.sourceforge.net> (you will need to subscribe first).

-**Ignore the ..testcode:: and ..testoutput:: paragraph markup, these are for Sphinx document testing and are unfortunately displayed in GitHub rendered .rst files.**

 Drawing Molecules (in a Jupyter Environment)
 **********************************************